MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-walkthrough.md

 **TTD and breakpoints**

 Using breakpoints is a common approach to pause code execution at some event of interest.
-Unique to TTD, you can set a breakpoint and travel back in time until that breakpoint is hit after the trace has been recorded.
+TTD allows you to set a breakpoint and travel back in time until that breakpoint is hit after the trace has been recorded.
 The ability to examine the process state after an issue has happened, to determine the best location for a breakpoint, enables additional debugging workflows unique to TTD.

 **Memory access breakpoints**